ChrisPritchard/Xelmish/README.md

 It has been built with pure dotnet core 2.2, but has been upgraded without issue to .NET 5.
 So you will need to have the SDK for .NET 5 in order to compile.
 Xelmish and its samples have been tested on Windows 10, Mac OSX and Ubuntu 18.

+**NOTE** even with .NET 5 and official support for this as of MonoGame 3.8, I still needed to install Bet Core 3.1 in order for the content builder to work.
+Not sure why... kind of annoying.
+Maybe the next version will fix this.

 ### A note for Linux builders

 On Linux the Monogame Content Pipeline may not work by default.
 If you get mono failure errors, try installing mono-complete, e.g. `sudo apt install mono-complete`.
 I was able to compile and run the samples on Ubuntu 18.04 after this without issue.